kau-wildlife-scholarship-hawaii-wildlife-fund

 HWF is offering scholarships for Kaʻū high school students and recent graduates who are looking to pursue their passions in college or a career technical school!

-Preferences will be given to high school seniors, but juniors and recent graduates may apply.
+Preferences will be given to high school seniors, but juniors and recent graduates may also apply.
 Applicants must live in or go to school in Kaʻū (or have other relevant ties to this moku).

 The application form is relatively simple, CLICK HERE for the application, and requires the submission of a one-page essay (400-500 words recommended) focusing on your favorite native wildlife species (plant or animal) that lives in or transits through Kaʻū.
+Bonus points if you can describe how you (and others) can help protect your favorite wildlife species, and why the plant / animal is important to Hawaiʻi.

 Applicants can be pursuing any career or college pathway they desire, but it might be helpful to include any connections that might exist between this species and your future career goal.